|

 overlook the importance of their foliage during the rest of the

 year.
-In this talk we give many examples of the amazing range of
+In this talk I give many examples of the amazing range of

 shape, size and colour of leaves and show how they can be used to